 I hope these tips help you enjoy Venice!
 Don’t let bad people fool you with expensive things around town and have a safe trip!

-About Annalisa: Annalisa is from Friuli Venezia Giulia, but right now she live in a small town in Veneto with her husband.
-She loves to travel the world, but Italy is her first true love, because before exploring other countries, one has to know their Homeland first.
-If you’d like to glimpse Annalisa’s life and travels, follow her on Instagram!
+Ciao!
+I am Annalisa, I’m from Friuli Venezia Giulia, but right now I live in a small town in Veneto with my husband.
+I love to travel the world, but Italy is my first true love, because before exploring other countries, one has to know its Homeland first.

 When I don’t travel I love to read, to cook and bake… That’s why I like to eat traditional foods when I travel!

 If you want to have a glimpse of my life and travels, feel free to follow me on Instagram!